GlitchedPolygons/pwcrypt/README.md

 Please keep in mind: <br>
 The output string path is **definitive**: there will be no asking whether it's ok to overwrite existing files or not.
-So make sure to only confirm commands that you know won't cause loss of some files!
+So make sure to only confirm commands that you know won't cause losses!